GabrielSantiniFrancisco/CustomLogger/README.md

 ---

 ## 🌌 Contributing
 Want to add more alien-themed features?
-Open a PR and let’s make Skynet Logger even more otherworldly!
+Open a PR and let’s make Custom Logger even more otherworldly!

 ---